What should I consider prior to having Sports & Remedial Massage Therapy?

-A fever or any infection, including skin infections
+A fever or an infection, this includes skin infections

-Any open wounds or recent (previous 48-72hrs) bruising, muscle tears, sprained ligaments, contusions (deep muscle bruising) or burns
+Any open wounds or recent (previous 48-72hrs) bruising, muscle tears, sprained ligaments, contusions (deep muscle bruising) or burn

 Any serious medical condition or illness

 It might not be suitable for someone with uncontrolled diabetes, bleeding or clotting disorders or certain cancers so you need to speak to the practitioner or your own doctor before you start if you are concerned.

 You must tell your practitioner if you are - or think you might be - pregnant.